Frequently Asked Questions

 We have custom-made wind shirts and baseball jerseys, and can also arrange to have our logo embroidered on almost any other clothing item as well as many types of fabrics such as scarves, tablecloths, towels, and more.
 Some products can be ordered right here from the website.
 Otherwise, just email firstname.lastname@example.org to let us know what you're looking for, and in what sizes.
 Alternatively, call us at 301.639.0770 and we'll get you set up with Blue Moon gear right away.

-Additional radio stations that have played our music include:
+Among the radio stations that have played our music most often are:

 - WBNR "Big Band Breakfast" (Beacon, NY)